 “This can sometimes show up as defiance, tantrums and avoidance behaviours.
 For example, you tell your toddler to hold your hand in the parking lot, and what do they do?
 Try to run away,” says Stephanie.

 “It may feel frustrating for us, but the reality is, that is exactly how a toddler is supposed to behave.
 Their developmental stage dictates their behaviour.
-Understand that it’s not their fault nor intentional, remain calm and introduce the three key areas.”
+Understand that it’s not their fault nor intentional.”

-For children under two, Stephanie recommends parents build trust and rapport through 1:1 time.
-Foster empowerment by practising walking together in safe areas and encouragement with short walks that don’t ask too much of your little person.
+For children under two, Stephanie recommends parents build trust and rapport through one-on-one time.
+Foster empowerment by practising walking together in safe areas and encouragement, with short walks that don’t ask too much of your little person.

 What these ingredients give to family life